 - the address of the registered office of the LLC in Alaska, the name of its registered agent at that address, and, for a foreign LLC, the address of its principal office in the state or country where it is organized

 - the names and addresses of the LLC’s managers; or, if none, the names and addresses of the LLC’s members, and

 - the name and address of each person owning at least a 5% interest in the LLC and the percentage of interest owned by that person in the company.

 6. Comply With Other Tax and Regulatory Requirements

 You will need to comply with any other tax and regulatory requirements that apply to your LLC.
 These may include:

 If your LLC has more than one member, you will need to get an IRS Employer Identification Number (EIN) for it, even if the LLC has no employees.
 If you form a one-member LLC, you must obtain an EIN for it only if you elect to have it taxed as a corporation instead of a sole proprietorship (disregarded entity).
 You may obtain an EIN by completing an online application on the IRS website or by filing IRS Form SS-4.
 There is no filing fee.

 Depending on what type of business your LLC is engaged in and where it is located, you may need to obtain other local and state business licenses.
-For more information, see the Alaska department of commerce, community and economic development.
+For more information, see the Alaska Department of Commerce, Community and Economic Development website

 7. Foreign LLCs Doing Business in Alaska

 All LLCs organized outside of Alaska must register with the State of Alaska Corporations Section to do business in Alaska.
-To register, file Application for Registration, Foreign Limited Liability Company.
+To register, file a Registration of Foreign LLC.
 The filing fee is $350.
-The LLC must appoint a Alaska agent for service of process.
+The LLC must appoint an Alaska agent for service of process.